j4cobgarby/wikitwitterbot/README.md

 ## Upcoming features:

- - Config option to take random articles from a mediawiki site of your choice!
+ - Config option to take random articles from a wikimedia site of your choice!